Quantum Pseudorandom Scramblers: Dispersing

 \subsubsection{Complex Case}

 The output distribution of the parallel Kac's walk on complex vectors after $T$ steps approaches the Haar measure on the complex unit sphere of $\C^n$ exponentially fast as $T$ grows.
-Formally, \begin{theorem} Let $\st{X_t\in\SC^{n}}_{t\geq 0}$ be a Markov chain that evolves according to the parallel Kac's walk on complex vectors.
+We restate the theorem here. \begin{reptheorem}{thm:mixing_time_c} Let $\st{X_t\in\SC^{n}}_{t\geq 0}$ be a Markov chain that evolves according to the parallel Kac's walk on complex vectors.
 Then, for sufficiently large $n$, $c>515$ and $T = c\log n$,